adiralashiva8/testng-metrics/README.md

 ### Archiving Reports:

-If you want to archive the entire "test-output" folder along with testng-metrics report, add the below parameter at suite level in your testng.xml file `<parameter name="archive.testng.metrics.report" value = "false"/>`
+If you want to archive the entire "test-output" folder along with testng-metrics report, add the below parameter at suite level in your testng.xml file `<parameter name="archive.testng.metrics.report" value = "true"/>`.
+You can turn off this feature by either removing this parameter from testng file or by changing the value to 'false'.

 Refer the testng.xml file in the repo.